haltablizo/1st-qtr-project-proposal/README.md

 -----------------------------------------------------------------------------

 Website outline:
-Homepage - where all the other web pages are linked and the introduction.
+Homepage - where all the other web pages are linked, introduction about the website, as well as what the other web pages are about.

 About - A brief introduction about myself and some contact information.

-Blog - The webpage that has my daily/weekly/monthly life updates.
+Blog - The webpage that has my daily/weekly/monthly/consistent life updates.

 Arts - My art portfolio and artists that i look up to and take inspiration.